Route style ‘A the Oblong’ Template

 Third: Decide how many days you want to spend at your destination.
 This will take a little research on what there is to do and what your reason was to go there.

 Fourth: You need to get a large Rand McNally Road Atlas (I get a free one each year from State Farm – which is awesome!).
 If you have to purchase one, keep it in your vehicle when you travel – it’s WELL worth the tiny investment.
+(If you are traveling through Colorado check out the category on my website called ‘20 min in Colorado‘ where you’ll find interesting stopping points along the major interstates that run through the state. ).

 Fifth: Open your road atlas to the first page with the map of the U.S. Put a pin in your destination city and then look at the interstates that will get you there and back.